erickbytes/lofipython/content/blog/first-impressions-and-key-concepts-of-the-django-python-web-framework.rst

 **views.py**

-The views.py file contains the Python funtions that execute the flow of your app.
+The views.py file contains the Python functions that execute the flow of your app.
 Each function in the views.py can be a view.

 **urls.py**